Careers In Psychology For Psychology Majors

 Researching job opportunities to find the right pay and the perfect skill fit can be important.
 The pay rate is in part based on the city where one works.
 Some cities may have a higher average pay rate.
 The average salary is also affected by the number of people and the number of job opportunities.
 Another area one may want to research is companies hiring; some companies pay more than others.

-Career choices for an AA degree
+Occupations for people with an AA degree in psychology

 • Human Resource and Development